Instructors

 Dan Repsch

 Dan is immersed in the music and the movement.
-He constantly travels to continue learning, happily sharing his ideas along the way.
-In his teaching, Dan’s enthusiastic approach brings a focus on innovation, connection, and attention to your partner.
-Dan is also a veteran DJ, spinning for events across the continent and locally on a weekly basis, and has dabbled in organizing for events and local dances.
-In the end, Dan is most excited to push his dancing and to see his students break through their boundaries.
+As a teacher, his enthusiastic approach brings a focus on innovation, connection, and attention to your partner.
+As a veteran DJ, he's played for events across 4 continents, DJing everything from international events to local dances.
+He’s also organized both locally and for international events, including a Head DJ role in BluesSHOUT! and The Balboa/Blues Experiment.
+In the end, Dan is most excited to work hard at improving the dance and to see people break through their boundaries.